josh-tobin/gps/README.md

 * protobuf

 One of the following neural network libraries is required for the full guided policy search algorithm
-* Caffe (master branch as of 11/2015 or later, with pycaffe compiled)
+* Caffe (master branch as of 11/2015 or later, with pycaffe compiled and python layer enabled)
 * Theano & Lasagne (coming soon)
 * CGT & Lasagne (coming soon)